google/gemma.cpp/README.md

 experimentation, and Python-centric ML research frameworks, which abstract away low-level computation through compilation.

-gemma.cpp provides a minimalist implementation of Gemma 2B and 7B models, focusing on simplicity and directness rather than full generality.
+gemma.cpp provides a minimalist implementation of Gemma-1 and Gemma-2 models, focusing on simplicity and directness rather than full generality.
 This is inspired by vertically-integrated model implementations such as [ggml](https://github.com/ggerganov/ggml),